 - social benefits - more connected communities working together for a common cause.

 There are heaps of ways to get involved in this exciting project.
-Head to www.pfw.org.nz to connect with your local backyard or reserve group to start trapping, find out more about the project, or tap into resources and news about Predator Free Wellington.
+Head to pfw.org.nz to connect with your local backyard or reserve group to start trapping, find out more about the project, or tap into resources and news about Predator Free Wellington.
 You can also:

 The project’s initial focus is on eradicating predators from the Miramar Peninsula before moving into other Wellington suburbs.

-Possums were declared eradicated from Miramar Peninsula in 2006 and the area is geographically well positioned to attempt a rat and stoat eradication as it can be defended from reinvasion (Cobham Drive and the airport runway act as a barrier).
-Predator Free Seatoun, Predator Free Miramar and other community groups are already trapping; and Wellington City Council already manages introduced predators of native animals across all its reserves in partnership with Greater Wellington Regional Council within the Key Native Ecosystems programme.
+Possums were declared eradicated from Miramar Peninsula in 2006 and the area is geographically well positioned to undertake a rat and stoat eradication as it can be defended from reinvasion (Cobham Drive and the airport runway act as a barrier).
+Predator Free Seatoun, Predator Free Miramar and many other community groups are already trapping; and Wellington City Council already manages many introduced predators of native animals across all its reserves in partnership with Greater Wellington Regional Council within the Key Native Ecosystems programme.